Learn about alternative things to do in Phnom Penh, Cambodia beyond the Killing Fields and other sites of the Cambodian Genocide.

 What is Phnom Penh known for?
 Phnom Penh is most widely known for its association with the genocide against the Cambodian people carried out at the hand of Pol Pot and the Khmer Rouge.

-It is important to see the sites of historical significance when you visit Phnom Penh; places like Tuol Sleng Genocide Museum and the Killing Fields
+We felt that it was important to see, first hand, the sites of historical significance; places like Tuol Sleng Genocide Museum and the Killing Fields.

 That said, it's worth looking for alternative things to do in Phnom Penh and that's what this post will focus on.
-Let's take a look at 9 cool alternative things to do in Phnom Penh.
+Let's take a look at 9 cool examples.

 1. Eyeball Antiquities at the National Museum of Cambodia